MichaelBelousov/MichaelBelousov.github.io/src/src/blog/why-itwin-sucks.md

 ### ECSQL sucks (overview)

 - ECSQL is a great idea, SQL is a standard for data access
+- SQL also abstracts away the implementation so if someone finds a slow query, Bentley could work on making it faster without breaking API changes!
-- using existing languages/standards -> better AI interop
+- using existing SQL language/standard -> better AI interop
+- this brings iTwin close to a true data warehouse for AEC data!
 - ***But***, ECSQL is held back by:
   - the choice to use JavaScript APIs to access a lot of simple data in iModels
-    - project extents must be accessed through JavaScript, you couldn't write a query to find objects outside project extents without JavaScript!
+    - many simple things like project extents must be accessed through JavaScript, you couldn't write a query to find objects outside project extents without JavaScript!
     - you can't access Geometry and consequently Materials
+    - most interesting calculations e.g. mass properties must be invoked from JavaScript and have no ECSQL function equivalent
   - You query _iModels_, not iTwins.
 But you synchronize AEC files to iModels?
 Why is there this distinction? (worth noting, you can't even _view_ an iTwin (yet); iTwins were a workaround for limitations of bad design of iModels)
-  - dynamic schemas make it so that one query doesn't work on two separate iModels if they both had the same (or slightly different version) IFC file synchronized to each.
+  - dynamic schemas are so bad that one query might not work on two separate iModels even if they both had the same IFC file synchronized to each other!
   - there is too little tooling.
-You need a (visual) console.
-An LSP server.
-A linter.
+You need a (visual) console, an LSP server, A linter, a diff tool

 If ECSQL were designed well, you could do amazing things!
 Imagine in an iTwin viewer just using (AI-generated?)
-SQL to make visual reports:
+ECSQL to make visual reports:

 ```sql
 -- draw a rainbow gradient of pipe diameter